donovanr/llod/README.md

 ## Installation

 This script uses `uv` for dependency management.
+If you need to install uv, please follow [these instructions](https://docs.astral.sh/uv/getting-started/installation/).

-Install the script and its dependencies using:
+Install the llod/lloq script and its dependencies using:

 ```bash
 uv pip install -e .